scala-microservices-book/book-examples/chapter-6/README.md

 * Chapter-8 build on top of the `chapter-7` code where it uses Lagom's Persistence API

+## Run

-Start all services using `mvn lagom:runAll` or `sbt runAll`.
-To access the application: [http://localhost:9000](http://localhost:9000).
+Start all services using `sbt runAll`.
+To access the application post the startup.: [http://localhost:9000](http://localhost:9000)
 * You can then signup
 * Add a friend
 * And chirp